 Dr. Katherine Albrecht is an internationally known privacy researcher, consumer advocate, bestselling author, and nationally syndicated radio host.
-She is also is a senior executive with the private search engines StartPage and Ixquick, and is on the team developing the upcoming encrypted email program StartMail, to make encryption available for regular people.
+She is also is a senior executive with the private search engines StartPage and Ixquick, and is on the team behind the new privacy-protecting email program StartMail, to make powerful encryption available to regular people.
 Katherine holds a Doctorate in Human Development and Consumer Education from Harvard University, has studied at the MIT Media lab, and received a Masters from Harvard in Technology, Innovation, and Education.

 - A popular media commentator whose views have been featured in over 2,000 radio, television, and print news stories.

 - A dynamic radio personality who has hosted a nationally syndicated daily talk radio show since 2007.
 Katherine's knowledge, eloquence and irreverance, combined with her passion for truth and freedom, have earned her a devoted listener following across the globe.